SebastianBocquet/pygtc/README.rst

 or check out `demo.ipynp <https://github.com/SebastianBocquet/pygtc/blob/master/demo.ipynb>`_,
 in this repository, for a working example.

+To build your own local copy of the documentation you'll need to install sphinx.
+Then you can run ``make html`` from within the ``docs`` folder.

 Citation
 --------
 If you use pygtc to generate plots for a publication, please cite as::